 Receipts by the Commonwealth in its General Fund, Motor License Fund, Tobacco and State Lottery Fund from the federal government during fiscal year 2008 totaled \$17.7 billion, while such federal receipts were \$18.4 billion in fiscal year 2009.
 Approximately \$12.1 billion, or 68.1 percent of total federal revenue to the Commonwealth for fiscal year 2008, is attributable to public health and welfare programs, the largest of which are for the Medical Assistance and Temporary Assistance to Needy Families programs.
 In fiscal year 2009, \$12.7 billion, or 68.1 percent of federal revenues, was attributable to these types of programs.
-For fiscal year 2010, anticipated federal funds in the General Fund, Motor License Fund Tobacco and State Lottery Fund are estimated to be \$20.3 billion.
+For fiscal year 2010, federal funds in the General Fund, Motor License Fund Tobacco and State Lottery Fund are estimated to be \$23.9 billion.

 Federal funds will be increased pursuant to the enactment of the American Recovery and Reinvestment Act (ARRA).
-The fiscal year 2010 Governor's Executive Budget preliminarily estimates receipt of \$1.083 billion in fiscal year 2009 and \$2.410 billion in fiscal year 2010 for increased Medicaid reimbursement and flexible state stabilization funds provided by ARRA.
-These amounts are not included in the totals discussed above.
-Funds allocated to the states pursuant to ARRA are subject to various allocation formulae and other requirements.
-In addition, the timing of the delivery of such funds is not yet certain.
-If funds delivered pursuant to ARRA are less than the aforementioned estimates, then additional budget cuts or revenue enhancements may be necessary during fiscal year 2009 and fiscal year 2010.
-Other federal funds will also become available that are not included in the proposed fiscal year 2010 budget.
+The fiscal year 2010 budget includes estimated receipts of \$1.083 billion in fiscal year 2009 and \$2.715 billion in fiscal year 2010 for increased Medicaid reimbursement and flexible state stabilization funds provided by ARRA.